-DPS Conditioning I

-CRIM-160 1 hour
+DPS Conditioning I CRIM-160 1 hour

-This course provides the students with the knowledge and skills to apply personal conditioning and overall wellness to physical fitness standards of the public safety field.
+These courses provide the students with the knowledge and skills to apply personal conditioning and overall wellness and skills to apply personal conditioning and overall wellness to physical fitness standards of the public safety field.
 Students will be required to participate in a number of physical fitness activities designed to develop their physical conditioning and endurance.
 Students can expect to participate in such activities as running a tactical obstacle course; carrying weight equivalent to a human body; climb walls, ladders and other obstacles; and perform physically exerting exercises under all types of weather conditions and other elements in preparation for the physical demands of a public service career.